Keith-Choung/Amazon-Price-Scraper/README.md

 - Implement email/text function through SMTP to notify user of updated prices
 - Add more test CSV data
 - Determine what input removeURL should take
+- Create a rotating User Agent function to prevent scrape blocking